Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ## Pupil Record Form Page

 The Pupil Record Form page contains a standard form for the enrolment of pupils on the MyPSE.ie Pupil List Data Sheet.
 This is so the identity of a pupil can be confirmed before a passport can be created by them or for them.
 The list contains heading text that contains instructions on how to successfully complete the form.
 A genuine school administrator will have access to pupil ID numbers and School Roll numbers so will know the format that is required.
-If someone who is not a school administrator tries to submit a form they are unlikley to know the formats of pupils identification let alone their actual ID numbers.
+If someone who is not a school administrator tries to submit a form they are unlikely to know the formats of pupils identification let alone their actual ID numbers.
 This security measure lessens the likelyhood that bad actors can misuse the site.

 This page is also used to edit existing records via a link in the Pupil Record Page.